 Real expertiseWireless experts

-Our experts include engineers, physicists, economists, security advisors, business strategists and deployment specialists, with experience spanning all major wireless industry sectors.
+Our experts include engineers, physicists, economists, security advisors, business strategists and deployment specialists in all aspects of wireless.
 We can offer expertise and experience in both the technical and commercial domains, from experts that have held senior-level positions with operators, vendors, systems integrators and research organisations.

 Mark Keenan, CEng MIStructE MIET Chief Executive Officer

 Mark has worked in the wireless telecoms industry since 1992.
 Co-founder of Real Wireless, he took over as CEO in Autumn 2015, he is overseeing the development and growth of the business whilst maintaining the independent position created that allows Real Wireless to bridge the gap between the wireless industry and wireless users.
 Extensive experience in design and implementation of major wireless systems in environments as diverse as Heathrow Airport, Wembley Stadium, Ascot Racecourse and numerous other large projects throughout the UK and The Netherlands.
 He provides strategic and technical advice to a variety of clients in different business sectors to help them understand how wireless technology can benefit their business and how best to achieve that.

 Simon Fletcher, MEng MBA MIoD MIET Chief Technology Officer